team-thunderfoot/reveal-content/README.md

 # Reveal Content

-The `reveal-content` package allows you to easily create reveal animations for specified elements
+The RevealContent class allows you to easily create scroll-triggered animations for HTML elements.
+It leverages GSAP and ScrollTrigger to provide smooth and customizable animations when elements enter the viewport.

 [Here's an example](https://team-thunderfoot.github.io/reveal-content/)